-  Previously, we offered accessibility support via a separate site, a.box.com.
-Now, Box meets Web Content Accessibility Guidelines 2.0 (WCAG 2.0) Level AA compliance on its web app.
+Box meets the Web Content Accessibility Guidelines 2.0 (WCAG 2.0) Level AA compliance on its web app.
 This means that you can use your screen reader directly on the web app with no admin or tech support needed.

 Accessibility features in the Box web app include:

 - Page elements such as hidden landmarks, descriptions of state (“this section is collapsed”), and other code to support accessibility.
 These elements don’t show visibly but are detected by screen readers, and provide additional information.